ngiann/ConvolvedGaussianProcessesExperiments/README.md

 ## How to read the results for real data

 All experiments with real data use the same kernel "matern32".
+As a reminder: for each object we try a set of combinations of masses and eddington fractions.
+For each combination, we perform a 5-fold cross-validation and use the result to calculate how well the combination in question fits the data.
+One we have collected all the fitnesses of the combinations, we calculate the posterior probability of the combinations.
+The posterior tells us how likely each combination is relatively to all other combinations.

 As an example, we look at the results of Mrk279_2017.
 We change in the corresponding folder, start Julia and load the data:
 ```